 CC Team Comment: Any relevant Comment from MOR side which can be useful for you.

-• Translation Type: Indicate if file has been Human translated or Machine Translated This is important to know when judging the content.
+• Translation Type: Indicate if file has been Human translated or Machine Translated.
+This is important to know when reviewing the content.

 • Segment translation type: Human translation / Machine translation.
-Sometime a machine Translation file might have human translated segments recycled from a HT TM.
-Please see information above about triaging MT bugs.
+Sometimes a machine Translation file might have human translated segments recycled from a HT TM.
+Please, see information above about triaging MT bugs.

 Time Spent(mins): DO NOT TRACK YOUR TIME HERE.
-Its reserved ONLY for LMs.
+It’s reserved ONLY for LMs.

 • Cross-file: Production Teams will check this if necessary.